pentagridsec/shreddy2/README.rst

   to run the shredding station in an air-gapped mode and using a buylight for status signalling.
 * If you operate the erasing station in a less trustworthy environment, the station could be compromised.
-If your leave USB sticks, they may be removed by other people, either before or after the clean up operation.
-Furthremore, USB sticks could be replaced by malicius hardware that has got implants.
+If you leave USB sticks, they may be removed by other people, either before or after the clean up operation.
+Furthermore, USB sticks could be replaced by malicius hardware that has got implants.
 * The erasing station should be labeled with a sufficiently noticable warning.
   Otherwise people think they could charge their phones.